Average ecommerce conversion rate: 2.23% (Updated September 2020)

-Windows is by far the top performer when it comes to conversion rates by platform.
-Notably, Linux only has a conversion rate of 0.60%.
+Windows is the top performer when it comes to conversion rates by platform.
+Notably, Linux only has a conversion rate of 0.02%.
 As expected, conversion rates for mobile operating systems are lower than desktop ones.

 Navigating the world of online data is difficult and complex.
 Dozens, if not hundreds, of new ecommerce studies – covering a range of metrics – are published every year.
 Which should you give your attention to and which should you ignore?

 At Growcode, we believe it’s best to take a focused approach.
 We advise our clients to rely on a handful of well-researched studies, picked because they cover a range of metrics deemed to be relevant to their own KPIs.